Destructor-Ben/L3COSC-Maths-Website/README.md

 # L3COSC-Maths-Website

-A maths website with interactive visualizations
+A maths website with interactive visualizations.